Wyatt Kirkby

 Originally from Aurora, Ontario, I moved to the east coast to pursue a degree in jazz performance at St. Francis Xavier University in Antigonish, Nova Scotia.
 After deciding that professional musician wasn't a good fit for me, I switched to the physics program and completed my honours thesis under the supervision of Dr. Brandon P. van Zyl, studying density functional theory in two-dimensional dipolar gases.

-After completing the BSc in 2015, I moved to McMaster University in Hamilton, where I completed my MSc in 2017 and completed my PhD in 2022 under the supervision of Dr. Duncan H. J. O'Dell.
+After completing my BSc in 2015, I moved to McMaster University in Hamilton, where I completed my MSc in 2017 and PhD in 2022 under the supervision of Dr. Duncan H. J. O'Dell.

 Teaching